Concave game: Practice

 Arrow and Hurwicz presented gradient methods for solving two-player zero-sum games with non-linear utilities.

 Krawczyk and Uryasev studied infinite games with nonlinear utilities and coupled constraints.
 Starting from an existing Relaxation method, they improved it by adding steepest-descent step-size control and other improvements, and proved that it indeed converges to an equilibrium.
 They tested their algorithm numerically on several applications, such as pollution of a river basin, and showed that it converges quickly on a wide range of parameters.

 Krawczyk explains numerical methods converging to an equilibrium, focusing on the case of coupled constraints.
 He presents several application examples using a Matlab suite called NIRA.

 Chernov presents two numerical search approaches for computing equilibrium points, that have guaranteed convergence without additional requirements on the objective functions: (1) using the Hooke-Jeeves method for residual function minimization (2) an intermediate between the relaxation algorithm and the Hooke-Jeeves method of configurations.
 Convergence is proved for one-dimensional sets of players strategies.
 The approaches are tested using numerical experiments.

 Variants

-Flam and Ruzcynzki define a convex-concave game.
+Flåm and Ruszczyński define a convex-concave game.
 This is a game in which the space S of strategy profiles is convex, as in Rosen's definition.
 But instead of requiring smoothness and other conditions on g(x,r), they allow non-smooth data, and only require that the following function is convex in x and concave in y: $L(r,x,y) := \sum_{i=1}^n r_i\cdot u_i(x) - u_i(y_i, x_{-i})$.

 For such convex-concave games, they present two algorithms for finding equilibria, both using partial regularizations and relaxed subgradient projections.
 They prove that these algorithms converge.